 With three prime sites achieving high occupancy rates in a fragmented marketplace, Weststar soon found itself the target of several takeover approaches.
 She finally sold the company to Phoenix Equity Partners in 2005 in a deal worth £33m, whilst retaining a 23% stake and an active role within the firm.
 She sold her remaining stake in the business when Weststar was sold to Parkdean Holidays for £83m.

 Deborah actively supports a number of environmental charities and initiatives including the annual Observer Ethical Awards, which she has judged since 2008.
-Deborah is a fellow of the WWF, the world's leading environmental organisation and she also acts as a Patron for Tusk Trust.
+Deborah is a fellow of the WWF, the world's leading environmental organisation and she also acts as a Trustee for Tusk Trust.
 In addition Deborah is an Ambassador for Lendwithcare and the Roundhouse and a Fellow with the RSA.